 My preferred website to book accommodations is booking.com.
 What makes them unique is that you can search different types of accommodations at the same time including hotels, apartments, vacation homes, hostels, luxury tents, and even treehouses.

 Don’t forget that if you use a credit card that earns your travel points, you can save a fair amount on hotels.
 For example, Canadians can apply for the American Express Marriott Bonvoy card which is one of the best travel credit cards in Canada.
-You get a sign up bonus of 60,000 points which is enough for 5 nights at a standard category 2 hotel or an off-peak category 3 hotel.
+You get a signup bonus of 50,000 points which is enough for 5 nights at a standard category 2 hotel.
 This is possible because Marriott gives you the 5th night free when you book four nights on points.

 Getting around France and its cities is pretty easy by public transportation.
 Trains will take you across the country while local metro systems, buses, and your feet are perfect for exploring cities.